 \subsection{Box economic value $w_j$}

 The box economic value is modeled to reflect its relevance to inventory products' dimension information and customers' shopping behaviors.
-The box $j$'s weight $w_j$ is estimated descriptively by its (discounted) effective volume contribution, the total volume of products packed using box $j$, when packing historical customer orders in the training dataset assuming all $n$ box sizes are available. \\\\ Specifically,
+The box $j$'s weight $w_j$ is estimated descriptively by its (discounted) effective volume contribution, the total volume of products packed using box $j$, when packing historical customer orders in the training dataset assuming all $n$ box sizes are available. \\\\ Specifically, we define

-where $\mbox{EV}_j$ denotes the effective volume contributed by box type $B_j$ , and $\rho>0$ is a tuning parameter to penalize box sizes with large volumes. \\\\ In practice, we often see $n$ ranging from $6,000$ to $8,000$.
-Therefore, to estimate $\set{EV_j}_{j \in [n]}$, we have to solve the order packing problems in an extremely efficient and scalable manner. \\\\ Thus, we develop and open-source an \textbf{\textsf{R}} package \textsf{gbp} \cite{yang2017gbp} which aims to optimize the number of boxes and the utilization rate subject to the $4$D (length, width, height and weight) constraints.
+where $\mbox{EV}_j$ denotes the effective volume contributed by box type $B_j$ , and $\rho>0$ is a tuning parameter to penalize box sizes with large volumes. \\\\ In practice, we often see the number of candidate boxes $n$ ranging from $6,000$ to $8,000$.
+Therefore, to estimate $\set{EV_j}_{j \in [n]}$, we have to solve the bin packing problems in an extremely efficient and scalable manner.
+Driven by this, we develop and open-source an \textbf{\textsf{R}} package \textsf{gbp} \cite{yang2017gbp} which aims to optimize the number of boxes and the utilization rate subject to the $4$D (length, width, height and weight) constraints.
 This package solves $1$D-$4$D packing problem using a novelly designed best-fit-first strategy in a recursive manner; and is more powerful than previous packing solutions \cite{lodi1999heuristic, martello2000three, lodi2002heuristic, lodi2004tspack, crainic2008extreme, crainic2009ts2pack, parreno2010hybrid, zhang2011space, zhu2012space, li2014genetic} by taking care of the weight constraint and handling the order split in packing.
 When compared with global optimal solutions generated by \textsf{Gorubi} \cite{optimization2013gurobi} on benchmark datasets, our solver runs more than $100$ times faster with less than 1\%-suboptimality sacrifice.